honne/cdap/cdap-docs/hydrator-manual/source/developing-plugins/plugin-basics.rst

 where ``<archetype>`` is one of the archetypes listed above.

-You can replace the groupId with your own organization, but it must not be ``co.cask.cdap``.
+You can replace the *archetypeGroupId* parameter with your own organization, but it must not be ``co.cask.cdap``.

 Class Annotations
 =================